owent/WP-Code-Highlight.js/readme.txt

 Highlight.js highlights syntax in code examples on any web pages.
 It's very easy to use because it works automatically: finds blocks of code, detects a language, highlights it.

 This plugin allow you load highlight.js from local storage or from CDN.
-If you use local highlight.js you an also choose some your language packages to reduce file size loaded.
+If you use local highlight.js, you can also choose only partly languages
+to make javascript file smaller(the smallest size is about 31KB).

+On the other hand.This plugin allow you to switch syntax highlighter from other libraries.
+For now, we support SyntaxHighlighter and Prettify.

 = Features: =
 * works with comments